Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations

 \subsection{Experimental Setup}

-We use Algorithm~\ref{alg:uap_crafting} to craft a UAP $\delta$ with a length of $l=3$ seconds.
-For the training set we randomly sampled a subset of 2,500 audio files from the LibriSpeech dataset.
-Each file is cropped into a nine second sample, such that when the UAP is concatenated three times, the resulting $\delta^3$ can be added to it.
-For the objective function in Equation~\ref{eq:loss_function}, we use Deep Speech as the ASR model $M$ and the CTC loss as the model's loss function $\mathcal{L}_{M}$, and set the tradeoff parameter $c$ to $10^{-4}$.
-To optimize the objective function, we split the dataset into batches of 16 samples and perform 100 epochs using the Adam optimizer.
+We use Algorithm~\ref{alg:uap_crafting} to craft a UAP $\delta$ based on a subset of 2,500 audio files randomly sampled from the LibriSpeech dataset.
+Due to the short length of the samples in this dataset and our desire to concatenate the UAP more than twice, we craft $\delta$ with a length of $l=3$ seconds.
+Therefore, each audio sample is cropped into a nine-second sample, such that when the UAP is concatenated three times, the resulting $\delta^3$ can be added to it.
+We use Deep Speech as the ASR model $M$ and the CTC loss as the model's loss function $\mathcal{L}_{M}$ for the objective function (Equation~\ref{eq:loss_function}), and set the tradeoff parameter $c$ to $10^{-4}$.
+To minimize the objective function, we split the dataset into batches of 16 samples and perform 100 epochs using the Adam optimizer.
 The learning rate $\alpha$ is initialized to 10 and is gradually deceased to one when the objective function stops improving.
-Since the samples in LibriSpeech are too short for topic detection, we use the Project Debater dataset for evaluation.

-Based on this setup, we create six UAPs that differ by their amplitude constraint $\lambda$.
-We create the perturbations $\delta_{70}$, $\delta_{100}$, $\delta_{150}$, $\delta_{200}$, $\delta_{300}$, and $\delta_{400}$ with the $\lambda$ values of 70, 100, 150, 200, 300, and 400 respectively.
-The six perturbations are used to examine if our approach can improve the Speaker's ability to protect his/her privacy against the Eavesdropper, with respect to the UAP's amplitude constraint.
+As done in~\cite{neekhara2019universal}, we create six UAPs that differ by their amplitude constraint $\lambda$: $\delta_{70}$, $\delta_{100}$, $\delta_{150}$, $\delta_{200}$, $\delta_{300}$, and $\delta_{400}$, with the $\lambda$ values of 70, 100, 150, 200, 300, and 400 respectively.
+The six perturbations are used to examine if our approach can improve the Speaker's ability to protect his/her privacy against the Eavesdropper with respect to the UAP's amplitude constraint.
 In addition, we compare each of the UAPs to two types of random perturbations with the same amplitude constraint: \textit{random integer} and \textit{random edge}.
-The random integer is a perturbation that is uniformly sampled in the range of each amplitude constraint, while the random edge is uniformly sampled with only two values: the maximum and minimum constraint.
-For example, for $\delta_{70}$, the corresponding random integer and random edge are sampled from $[-70,70]$ and $\{ -70,70 \}$ respectively.
+The random integer is uniformly sampled in the range of each $\lambda$, while the random edge is uniformly sampled with only two values: the maximum and minimum constraint.
+Therefore, for $\delta_{70}$, the corresponding random integer and random edge are sampled from $[-70,70]$ and $\{ -70,70 \}$ respectively.